 Aguascalientes Mexico Travel Guide

-Spring (March-May): Days are mild, evenings mild.
-Summer (June-September): From warm to hot, with afternoon showers.
+Spring (March-May): Days are warm, evenings mild.
+Summer (June-September): Ranging from warm to hot, with afternoon showers.

 Autumn (October-November): Pleasant days, cooler evenings.
 Winter (December-February): Cool days, cold mornings/evenings.

-Absolutely needed for discovering the city's historic center and attractions.
+Absolutely needed for exploring the city's historic center and attractions.

 Suitable for mild days, less practical for cobblestone streets.